-Directors currently receive \$1,000 from the Company for attending each Board meeting and \$500 for attending each committee meeting, as well as reimbursement of reasonable expenses incurred in connection with attending those meetings.
+Non-employee directors currently receive \$1,000 from the Company for attending each Board meeting and \$500 for attending each committee meeting, as well as reimbursement of reasonable expenses incurred in connection with attending those meetings.
 Directors who are employees of the Company are eligible to participate in the Company's 2000 stock incentive plan (the "Option Plan") and the Company's 2000 employee stock purchase plan (the "Purchase Plan").
 Non-employee directors are eligible to participate in the Company's Option Plan.
 The Option Plan and Purchase Plan were adopted by the Board on July 24, 2000 and approved by the Company's stockholders in September 2000.
 The Option Plan was amended on January 30, 2002.
-The Option Plan provides that each non-employee director will receive an automatic initial grant of options to purchase 100,000 shares of Common Stock on the date on which they first become a director of the Company.
-No additional option grants will be issued after the initial grant of 100,000 shares.
-The option grant vests over a four-year period with 25% of the options vesting on the first anniversary of the date of grant and the remainder vesting in 36 equal monthly installments, with accelerated vesting in the event of certain changes of control.
-The per share exercise price of options will be 100% of the fair market value per share of the Common Stock on its date of grant as quoted on the National Association of Securities Dealers Automation Quotation System ("Nasdaq").
+The Option Plan provides that each non-employee director shall receive options to purchase 100,000 shares of Common Stock.
+The option grant vests over a four-year period, subject to the non-employee director's continued service on the Board in that capacity, with 25% of the options vesting on the first anniversary of the date of grant and the remainder vesting in 36 equal monthly installments, with accelerated vesting in the event of certain changes of control.
+The per share exercise price of options are at 100% of the fair market value per share of the Common Stock on its date of grant as quoted on The Nasdaq Stock Market.